Prince-Letsyo/task-management-api/README.md

 # Task Management API

-A simple FastAPI-based RESTful API for managing tasks.
-This project demonstrates basic CRUD operations using Python 3.13, FastAPI, and Pydantic.
+A simple RESTful API for managing tasks, built with FastAPI and Pydantic.
+This project demonstrates basic CRUD operations with in-memory storage, making it ideal for learning or prototyping.

 ## Features

 - Retrieve all tasks
 - Get a task by ID
 - Create new tasks
+- Update or partially update tasks
+- Delete tasks
 - In-memory data storage (no database required)

 ## Project Structure